-It's an invitation my friend has missed----or he's refused.
+It's an invitation my friend has missed----or she's refused.

-And so many say no. So many choose themselves over God.
+And many say no. Many choose themselves over God.

 But I am greedy and needy.
 I am small hearted and narrow minded.
 I want more, not less.
 I want the God of Everything, not the me with nothing.